operasoftware/devopera/articles/_posts/2013-09-06-mutation-observers-tutorial.md

 	<figcaption class="figure__caption">Figure 7: Filtering which attributes we observe</figcaption>
 </figure>

-Setting that property means that a mutation record wil be generated _only_ for changes to the value of the class attribute ([view a demo][10]).
+Setting that property means that a mutation record will be generated _only_ for changes to the value of the class attribute ([view a demo][10]).

 [10]: {{ page.id }}/attributes-filtered.html